-Overall the computers could differentiate with greater accuracy not only between two types of lung cancer but also have greater accuracy in predicating survival times and tumor classification.
+Overall the computers could differentiate with greater accuracy not only between two types of lung cancer but also have greater accuracy in predicting survival times and tumor classification.

 This study assessed the viability of the approach in terms of lung cancer, but scientists believe that the principles could be applied to other forms of cancer as well.
-Computers are able to give a deeper understanding where the molecular mechanisms of cancer are concerned with the programmable ability to connect the cancer’s pathological “features” with possible outcome based on established data.
+Computers are able to give a deeper understanding of where the molecular mechanisms of cancer are concerned with the programmable ability to connect cancer’s pathological “features” with possible outcomes based on established data.

 Additionally, pathologists have employed a light microscope to determine the grade of particular cancer by examining thinly sliced cross-sections of tumorous tissue.
 The greater the amount of “abnormal” tumor tissue that was recorded, the higher the grade of cancer.

 This “grading” of cancer is essential as it is utilized in predicting how an individual will be affected by cancer as well as being a determining factor regarding exactly to treat cancer.
 Alas, this system is not consistently accurate when assessing lung cancer.
 For example, subtypes that occur in lung cancer, such as adenocarcinoma and squamous cell carcinoma, are notoriously hard to differentiate between.
 There is also the problem that the grade and stage of lung cancer patient’s cancer is not always an accurate indicator of prognosis.